easydatapy/easytxt/README.rst

 * normalizes spaces
 * converts html table data into sentences or features
 * html table parser which returns dict of column row info
+* autocomplete works with any method or function :)
 * ...

 There are many more features regarding which, please refer to the documentation